Gemma Collins Admits One-Night Stand With James Argent In A Bid To Have A Baby

 After Gemma admits one-night stand with James and failing to have her mission accomplished, she weighs in on two plans: waiting for a man or putting her eggs on freeze.

 We’re hoping Gemma finds the real love of her life before it’s too late.
-As science says, fertility quality drops really fast when you reached 35.
+As science says, fertility quality drops really fast when you reach 35.

 Her experience with severe sinusitis